Ventilation & Smoke Control Equipment Installation Business License in Dubai

 The regulatory environment is shaped by the Telecommunications and Digital Government Regulatory Authority (TDRA), which governs all telecommunications activity in the UAE and provides a clear framework for service-based operators who purchase and resell network capacity without owning physical infrastructure.

-What the Business Licence Covers Under Activity Code 6110.02
+What the Business License Covers Under Activity Code 6110.02

 Permitted services under this activity include the resale of voice, data, and broadband connectivity.
 Operators can package these services under their own brand, set their own pricing structures, and manage customer relationships directly.
-The licence covers the commercial and service delivery aspects of telecommunications without requiring the operator to build, own, or maintain physical network infrastructure or hold spectrum licences.
+The license covers the commercial and service delivery aspects of telecommunications without requiring the operator to build, own, or maintain physical network infrastructure or hold spectrum licenses.

-This licence is particularly well suited to the following operator types:
+This license is particularly well suited to the following operator types:

 Licensing Requirements and Compliance Obligations

-Obtaining a Business Licence under Activity Code 6110.02 at Dubai South Business Hub Free Zone requires submission of a formal application to the free zone authority.
+Obtaining a Business License under Activity Code 6110.02 at Dubai South Business Hub Free Zone requires submission of a formal application to the free zone authority.
 Standard documentation typically includes a completed application form, passport copies of shareholders and directors, a business plan, and proof of address.
-The free zone authority reviews applications and issues initial approval before the licence is formally issued.
+The free zone authority reviews applications and issues initial approval before the license is formally issued.

 Key Approvals and Regulatory Bodies

-Dubai South Free Zone Authority: Issues and renews the Business Licence and manages the free zone entity registration
+• Dubai South Free Zone Authority: Issues and renews the Business License and manages the free zone entity registration

 Setup Costs, Steps, and Timeline